Want to know a great way to increase your own blog’s visibility, backlinks, branding and traffic?

 This is an easy one—the top shelf blogs of course!
 (Within your own niche naturally.)
 Not only do they have the most eyeballs to view your carefully crafted pearls of prose, you also improve your chances of forming one of those relationships I mentioned earlier.

-So go for the big time with the high profile bloggers and their massive readerships, and maybe divert some of their huge traffic in the direction of your own blog.
+So aim high and write great blog comments on high profile blogs, make yourself visible to their massive readerships, and hopefully divert some of their huge traffic in the direction of your own blog.

-Do you have any comments about blog commenting?
-Let me know in the comments!
+Do you have any tips on how to write great blog comments?
+Let me know in the comments 😉

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'